kebuy/BerneseHector/README.md

 J. Geod., Vol 87(4), 351-360, doi:10.1007/s00190-012-0605-0.)

 # BerneseHector
-It is just a collection of python scripts which brige between Bernese and Hector
+It is just a collection of python scripts which connects Bernese and Hector
 --- It is still being developed